opensearch-project/data-prepper/docs/readme/error_handling.md

 * If an exception encountered when creating any of the connected pipelines, all the connected pipelines stop and exits using `system.exit(1)`.
 * If an exception encountered during pipeline `start()` method in any of the connected pipelines, the pipeline that encountered the exception will shutdown and other pipelines will run but not receive or process any data as a connected pipeline is unavailable.
-* If an exception encountered in Pipeline `processors` or `sinks` during runtime in any of the connected pipelines, the pipeline that encountered the exception will shutdown and other pipelines will run for a while and shutdown as a connected pipeline is unavailable.
+* If an exception encountered in Pipeline `preppers` or `sinks` during runtime in any of the connected pipelines, the pipeline that encountered the exception will shutdown and other pipelines will run for a while and shutdown as a connected pipeline is unavailable.